gradle/gradle-enterprise-build-validation-scripts/Gradle.md

 You need to have [Bash](https://www.gnu.org/software/bash/) installed in order to run the build validation scripts.

 If you plan to use the build validation scripts on Windows, then you will need to [install Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install).
 The build validation scripts work well on the WSL default distribution (Ubuntu).
+Note how to deal with the eventuality of facing filename too long errors [here](#dealing-with-filename-too-long-errors-on-windows).

 ## Compatibility